Grades and Marks

 If illness or an emergency prevents you from finishing a course, you may request an "Incomplete" from the instructor.
 If the instructor agrees, you should arrange to complete the course requirements no later than the sixth week of the following term - sooner, if the instructor will need it sooner.
 If the work is not made up by the due date, the "I" mark will be changed to an alternate grade that the instructor reported at the time the "I" was assigned.

 You can take up to 20 credit hours of electives using the pass/non-pass (PA/NP) grading option.
 In courses graded PA/NP, you will earn credit hours for a mark of PA, no credit for a mark of NP.
 Neither mark is included in your GPA.
-See your advisor in early in the semester to discuss whether this is an appropriate option for you.
+See your advisor early in the semester to discuss whether this is an appropriate option for you.

 This emergency grade scheme was createded in Spring 2021, to recognize when exceptional circumstances may negatively affect students' academic performance (such as a global health crisis or natural disaster).
 When the PE grade scheme is activated, D+ or D grades will automatically change to PE for undergraduate students, and E will be automatically changed to NP.
 PE and NP marks do not impact your GPA, but you will still earn credit hours for PE marks (no credit hours are earned for NP).
+Students who choose to have the PE grade reverted to the standard A-E grade scheme must request it before the end of the 2nd subsequent semester (or summer), but prior to graduation and the reversion is permanent.

 You can audit a course to refresh your understanding of the material (in a course you have already taken) or to learn more about a subject without earning a letter grade.
 Fees are assessed for auditing a course, but no credit hours are earned.
 Auditing a course requires the permission of the instructor and the permission of your college, through your academic advisor.
 You may not audit a course and then repeat it for credit.

-- Since you will not earn credit for an audit, the hours do not count toward eligibility for financial aid.
+• Since you will not earn credit for an audit, the hours do not count toward eligibility for financial aid.

 This is a grading basis chosen by the department teaching the course, not a grading option.
 (Pass/Non-Pass is a grading option that the student selects and is available on courses normally graded A - E.) In courses with an S/U grading basis, you will earn credit hours for a mark of S, no credit for a mark of U. Neither mark will be counted in your GPA.